 Jay Schools are on a 2 hour delay, Thursday, September 28, 2023.

-over 1 year ago, Donna Chenoweth
+almost 2 years ago, Donna Chenoweth

 Check out this cool activity!
 Students in Mrs. Clott's Fundamentals of Accounting class recently played Accounting Monopoly.
 Mrs. Clott reports that it was a fun activity that she will continue to implement periodically throughout the school year.
 We suspect that these students will get better and better at the game as their accounting knowledge and skills increase.
 Great job, Mrs. Clott and and students!